Facial structures for various notions of positivity and applications to the theory of entanglement: Optimal entanglement witnesses

-on the open line segment between $\phi_0$ and $\phi_1$ is not optimal since $\phi_0$ is completely positive, although the support of $\phi_t$ with $0<t<1$ is completely entangled, whenever $\lambda\neq 1$.
-See the recent papers \cite{hhms} and \cite{sko} for more examples of PPT states which are symmetric under the partial transpose.

-Characterizing completely entangled subspace $E$ satisfying the condition (iii) of Theorem \ref{main-} may be the first step to understand the whole facial structures of the cone $\mathbb D$: How are the two convex cones $\mathbb P_{m\meet n}$ and $\mathbb P^{m\meet n}$ located each other to generate the whole convex cone $\mathbb D$?
-The above mentioned result in \cite{aug} implies that if $m=2$ and $E$ is completely entangled then the face $\sigma^E$ of the cone $\mathbb P^{m\meet n}$ is a face of $\mathbb D$ which is exposed by separable states by Theorem \ref{1-simple-theorem}.
-It was shown in \cite{choi-kye-exp} that if $m=2$ then $\sigma^E$ is an exposed face of $\mathbb D$ if and only if the set of all rank one matrices in $E$ forms a subspace together with the zero and $E^\perp$ is spanned by rank one matrices.
-Completely entangled spaces are typical examples satisfying these conditions.

-Recall that the maximum dimension of completely entangled subspaces of $M_{m\times n}$ is given by $(m-1)(n-1)$.
-Therefore, if $m=2$ or $m=n=3$ then the condition (i) of Theorem \ref{main-} actually implies the condition (ii).
-In the case of $m=3$ and $n=4$, the maximum dimension of completely entangled subspaces is $(3-1)\times (4-1)=6$.
-Furthermore, generic $6$-dimensional subspaces of $M_{3\times 4}$ are completely entangled.
-Therefore, it might be very reasonable to expect that there is a $6$-dimensional completely entangled subspace of $M_{3\times 4}$ whose orthogonal complement is also completely entangled.
-Indeed, numerical results in \cite{lein} indicate that this is the case.
-They produced $3\otimes 4$ PPT states whose images and kernels are $6$-dimensional completely entangled subspaces.
-Explicit examples may be found in \cite{asl} and \cite{sko-exam}.
-More generally, Young-Hoon Kiem informed the author that if
+In the case of $m=n=3$, we can find an example of a completely copositive map supported on a completely entangled space which does not satisfy the condition (iii) of Theorem \ref{main-}.
+See \cite{kye_dec_wit}.
+Recall that the dimension of completely entangled subspaces of $M_{m\times n}$ is at most $(m-1)(n-1)$.
+Therefore, if $m=2$ or $m=n=3$ then the condition (i) of Theorem \ref{main-} implies the condition (ii).
+In the case of $m=3$ and $n=4$, there are examples of $6$-dimensional completely entangled subspace whose orthogonal complement is also completely entangled.
+See \cite{asl} and \cite{sko-exam}.
+It would be interesting to determine if the converse of Theorem \ref{main-} holds or not.

-then $k$-dimensional subspaces of $M_{m\times n}$ are generically completely entangled subspaces with the completely entangled orthogonal complements.

-It would be interesting to know if the converse of Theorem \ref{main-} holds or not.
-If we add to the three conditions in Theorem \ref{main-} one more condition that the two faces $\mathbb D\cap \mathbb P_\Phi$ and $\mathbb D_\Phi$ coincide, then we see that $\Phi$ is optimal.
-To find conditions under which the relation $\mathbb D\cap \mathbb P_\Phi=\mathbb D_\Phi$ holds in the general situation seems to be an important step to understand in what way the cone $\mathbb D$ sits down in the bigger cone $\mathbb P_1$.